expr:class='data:blog.pageType'>

-Perry wasted no time in parting Head Taker's head, which he wondered how ironic it is—dying at the hand of your own name.
+Perry wasted no time in parting Head Taker's head, which he wondered how ironic it was — dying at the hand of your own name.
 And that was how the villagers who had been chasing him found him, holding Head Taker's head with his chest heaving.
-Everything about the Chief's wife was forgotten, and Perry was escorted to the village as a hero; and then news flew fast to the palace.
+Everything about the Chief's wife was forgotten, and Perry was escorted to the village as a hero — and then news flew fast to the palace.

 Back in the Palace